brklntmhwk/express-prisma-practice/README.md

 - 4. Execute `npx prisma migrate dev --name init`
   - It runs a migration for you to create your DB tables you defined
   - It generates `prisma/migrations/{yyyymmddhhmmss_init/migration.sql, migration_lock.toml}`
+  - **It also executes a seed file if you've already set it up following the below steps**
   - Hereafter you can use a Prisma DB client
   - In dev, `npx prisma db push` is helpful when you want to reflect changes in the schema but not to generate migration folders every time.
 #### Seeding data